hoangduytran/blender-manual/manual/compositing/types/filter/dilate_erode.rst

    :align: right
    :alt: Dilate/Erode Node.

-The *Dilate/Erode node* provides a morphology (mathematical shape analysis) filter.
+The *Dilate/Erode node* expands and shrinks masks, using a morphological operator.

 Inputs